top of page

 Route Overview

 From Junction 2A to 6 (Hamilton) the motorway has a mix of urban and rural characteristics.
 The stretch between Fullarton Road and Junction 4 (Maryville Interchange) was completed in 1994 and was the first northern extension of the route.
-This was originally proposed within the Glasgow Highway Plan proposals of 1965 as the Hamilton Motorway.
-South of Junction 4, the motorway was constructed as the Hamilton Bypass scheme.
+South of Junction 4, the motorway was constructed as part of the Hamilton Bypass scheme.
 It interchanges with the A725 at Junction 5 (Raith) and the A723 at Junction 6.
 Completed between May and August 1968, the route is comprised of either three or four lane carriageways with hard shoulders throughout.
 It was widened in 2017 to accommodate additional traffic generated as result of the completion of the route around the south of Glasgow.

 Two service areas were constructed in the 1970s at Bothwell (serving southbound traffic only) and Hamilton (serving northbound traffic only.
 These are currently operated by Road Chef under a 99-year lease.
 North of Junction 5 the motorway is connected to Traffic Scotland’s network of overhead sign gantries, variable message signs and CCTV cameras.